ros2/ros2_documentation/source/Tutorials/Writing-A-Simple-Py-Publisher-And-Subscriber.rst

   import rclpy
   from rclpy.node import Node

-The next statement imports the existing string message type that the node uses to structure the data that it passes on the topic.
+The next statement imports the built-in string message type that the node uses to structure the data that it passes on the topic.

 .. code-block:: python